A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-7634: WP Travel Engine Plugin RCE Vulnerability

-CVE-2025-7634 is a remote code execution vulnerability in WP Travel Engine plugin for WordPress, enabling unauthenticated attackers to execute arbitrary PHP code.
-This article covers technical details, affected versions, and mitigation.
+CVE-2025-7634 is a remote code execution flaw in WP Travel Engine plugin for WordPress that allows unauthenticated attackers to include and execute arbitrary PHP files.
+This post covers technical details, affected versions, and mitigation.

 CVE-2025-7634 Overview